Creating an Amazon S3 Bucket

-You can create an S3 bucket using the AWS Management Console.
-As with many other AWS services, you can use the AWS API or CLI (command line interface) as well.
-This lab uses the AWS Management Console for all S3 related tasks.
+You can create an Amazon S3 bucket using the AWS Management Console.
+As with many other AWS services, you can use the AWS API or CLI (command-line interface) as well.

 You will be placed in the S3 console.

 2. From the S3 console, click the orange Create Bucket button:

 3. Enter a unique Bucket name such as calabs-bucket-#### (replace #s with random numbers) on the Name and region screen of the wizard:

 - Region: US West (Oregon) (This should be set for you.
 If not, please select this region.)

 Important!
 Bucket names must be globally unique, regardless of the AWS region in which you create the bucket.
 Buckets must also be DNS-compliant.

 - Bucket names must be at least 3 and no more than 63 characters long.